sage-wright/busco/README.md

 **!!!** Don't use "odb9" datasets with BUSCOv4.
 If you need to reproduce previous analyses, use BUSCOv3 (https://gitlab.com/ezlab/busco/-/tags/3.0.2)

+Note: While preparing the release of v4.0.3, we found and fixed a bug in the genome mode for the eukaryote pipeline.
+We recommend repeating any affected runs done using previous 4.x versions with the updated version of the software.

-Note: When running auto-lineage, the initial results for eukaryotes are incomplete.
-This is deliberate, as these initial results are used merely to determine whether the genome scores highest against the bacteria, archaea or eukaryota datasets.
-If the eukaryota dataset is selected, BUSCO then attempts to place the input assembly on the eukaryote phylogenetic tree before running a complete BUSCO assessment using the selected child dataset.
-Unless the top-level eukaryota dataset is selected as the best match for the input file, the eukaryota dataset run will not complete.
-So while the specific dataset run will return accurate results, the generic eukaryota dataset run should be considered unreliable.
+Note: For v4.0.2 and before, when running auto-lineage, the initial results for eukaryotes were incomplete.
+This was deliberate, as these initial results are used merely to determine whether the genome scores highest against the bacteria, archaea or eukaryota datasets.
+If the eukaryota dataset was selected, BUSCO then attempts to place the input assembly on the eukaryote phylogenetic tree before running a complete BUSCO assessment using the selected child dataset.
+Unless the top-level eukaryota dataset was selected as the best match for the input file, the eukaryota dataset run would not complete.
+So while the specific dataset run returned accurate results, the generic eukaryota dataset run should be considered unreliable.
+This has been changed in v4.0.3.
+The eukaryota run now always completes so the final generic eukaryota results can be considered reliable.

 **How to cite BUSCO**